 “… why does a subject need a Master to assume their freedom?
 Does such an assumption amount to the kind of pragmatic paradox wherein the very form (a Master gives me freedom) undermines the content (my freedom)?
 Should we not rather follow the well-known motto of all emancipatory movements: freedom cannot be handed down to us by a benevolent master but has to be won through hard struggle?” – Slavoj Zizek.
 Absolute Recoil

 The Zizek quote above is meant for you to stop waiting for someone to empower you or let you take control.
-Leadership is about you controlling the areas of influence you have, and you making progress to separate yourself from others and be someone others find useful to make progress.
+Leadership is about controlling the areas of influence you have and making progress in separating yourself from others and being someone others find useful to make progress.

-Leadership is contextual-interaction and you can understand context when you learn skills and enhance you capacity to work within VUCA environments.
-Often we hear leadership as a passive process – you attend class, earn a certificate, or are given a title of manager.
+Leadership is contextual-interaction, and you can understand context when you learn skills and enhance your capacity to work within VUCA environments.
+We often hear leadership as a passive process – you attend class, earn a certificate, or are given the manager title.

-Leadership is earned and won through struggle, a struggle for others (and yourself) to see you worthy to follow and competent enough to help them solve their problems; this takes work, ego, more work, and learning.
+Leadership is earned and won through struggle, a struggle for others (and yourself) to see you as worthy of following and competent enough to help them solve their problems; this takes work, ego, more work, and learning.

 6 Truths About Leadership